 Regular maintenance is crucial to keep your van in good working order!
-When you use your vehicle, both for driving and for living in, there is natural wear and tear that occurs.
+When you use your vehicle, both for driving and living, natural wear and tear occurs.
 Dirt, grime, and rust also begin to accumulate.

-There are four main reasons to properly maintain your camper van.
+There are four main reasons to maintain your camper van properly.

 - Prevent breakdowns & becoming stranded: Van life is for traveling.
-Being stuck on the roadside or stranded on a country road isn’t fun.
+Being stuck on the roadside or left on a country road isn’t fun.

 - Extended Lifespan: A properly maintained vehicle lasts longer.
 Getting you more bang for your buck.

-- Higher Resale Value: A properly maintained van will get you more money when it comes time to sell it.
+- Higher Resale Value: An adequately maintained van will get you more money when selling it.

 1. Ensure Proper Tire Pressure